tago-io/mqtt-relay/examples/README.md

 ### Configuration

 - **File**: `docker-compose.yml`
 - **Description**: This configuration sets up the TagoIO MQTT Relay service with the necessary ports and volumes.
-You can configure the relay using a `config.toml` file or environment variables.
+You can configure the relay using a `.tagoio-mqtt-relay.toml` file or environment variables.

 ### Usage

 1. Navigate to the `docker-compose` directory.
-2. Ensure the `config.toml` file is correctly configured.
+2. Ensure the `.tagoio-mqtt-relay.toml` file is correctly configured.
 3. Run the following command to start the service:

    ```sh